 Rough Trail is a 10.7 mile moderately trafficked loop trail located near Pine Ridge, Kentucky that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 The Rough Trail extends through the Red River Gorge Geological Area between KY 77 and KY 715.
 The trail climbs from stream-side to ridge-top and back down again several times.